Survey Question Types

 Dropdown survey questions let respondents select one option from a collapsed list.
 See when to use dropdowns vs. radio buttons and 15 real examples.

-Build your survey with Emoji Scale questions
+Build your survey with Smiley Face questions

 Mapster supports all 13 question types.
 Every response is linked to a real user - so you can segment by plan, role, and cohort.